 The great thing about these prompts is that you don’t need to stop at one drawing, you can make several different drawings out of just one prompt.

 Again, these don’t need to look finalized.
-However, if at the end, one of those drawings picks your interest, you can clean them up and turn them into a finished illustration!
+However, if in the end, one of those simple drawings picks your interest, you can clean them up and turn them into a finished illustration!

 15. Your Favorite Meal